JFCiscoHuerta/thermometer/README.md

 ## License

-This project is licensed under the  Apache 2.0 license - see the LICENSE file for detail
+This project is licensed under the  Apache 2.0 license - see the LICENSE file for details.